Eijkeyal/thaha-messaging-webapp/README.md

-# Thha — Real-Time Messaging Web Application
+# Thaha - Real-Time Messaging Web Application
 From Unknown to Known.

 Thha is a modern real-time messaging platform built to explore how ideas, conversations, and information travel instantly through technology.